 Designing a spa or salon website

-This is a quick few notes about setting up your website.
-A few people were looking for contacts and ideas so I thought I’d put this handy list together and I’ll come back to it and do a dive deep into it.
+These are a quick few notes about setting up your website.
+A few people were looking for contacts and ideas, so I thought I’d put this handy list together, and I’ll come back to it and do a dive deep into it.
 Hopefully, these resources work for you.

 Update March 2020